weaviate/weaviate-io/developers/weaviate/quickstart/end-to-end.md

 <CodeAutoschemaNeartext />

-Note that we use the `Get` function to fetch objects, and the query text is specified in the `concept` field.
+Note that we use the `Get` function (or the relevant client implementation) to fetch objects, and the query text is specified in the `concept` field.

 You should see something like this: